 - Are symptoms steadily worsening, or are they sometimes better and sometimes worse?

 - How severe are symptoms?

-- Have you stopped doing certain activities, such as managing finances or shopping, because of difficulty thinking through them?
+- Have you stopped doing certain activities, such as managing finances or shopping, because of trouble thinking through them?

 - What, if anything, seems to improve or worsen symptoms?